13 Best Hiking Trails near Nashville, TN

 Address: 1650 Granny Wright Lane, Hermitage, Tennessee

 Bird-watchers and photographers will delight in seeing wild turkeys, herons, and osprey.
-Plants and trees in the arboretum–the first to be certified in a Tennessee state park–are identified along the way.
-Learn about southern trees such as sycamore and sassafras.
+Plants and trees in the arboretum—the first to be certified in a Tennessee state park—are identified along the way.
+Learn about southern trees, such as sycamore and sassafras, of which 42 species are labeled and identified on the trail.

 Address: 2910 Hobson Pike, Hermitage, Tennessee

-Bryant Grove Trail is eight miles round trip.
+Bryant Grove Trail in Long Hunter State Park is eight miles round trip.
 Your four-mile turnaround point is one of the rare swimming areas in Long Hunter State Park.
 The trail is rated easy to moderate with a 218-foot elevation gain.

 This flat, winding route connects the dots between J. Percy Priest Lake and Couchville Lake.
 Pets aren't allowed on this mixed forest and meadow trail, so chances are good you'll see birds and wildlife.
-Prickly pear grows here, along with wildflowers such as the perennially gorgeous coneflower.
+Prickly pear cactus grows here, along with wildflowers such as the perennially gorgeous coneflower.
+You'll also go through several distinctive habitats, including unique limestone glades.

 Address: 2910 Hobson Pike, Hermitage, Tennessee

-The paved greenway connects to Sylvan Park.
-If you need a rest or respite from sun, there are benches along the way and shady areas.
+If you need a rest or respite from the sun, there are benches along the way and shady areas.

 Beaman Park comprises 2,370 rugged acres, with almost 15 miles of designated hiking trails.
 These trails are less busy than hiking areas in the city, yet the short trek to the country delivers so much more in terms of scenery and serenity.
 If you have time for more hiking, continue south on Old Hickory Blvd to the open pasturelands of Bells Bend Park.

-Bells Bend is an 800-acre pastoral park west of Nashville named for a bend in the Cumberland River.
-The five-mile loop trail is rated easy with a 213-foot elevation gain.
+Bells Bend is an 808-acre pastoral park west of Nashville named for a bend in the Cumberland River.
+The 2.3-mile loop trail is rated easy with a 213-foot elevation gain.
 Be aware that much of the terrain is a meadow with little shade, so go early or late on a hot day.
 Take your leashed dog, but monitor your canine friend for ticks.

 Take a short 0.3-mile spur up the limestone Bluff Overlook Trail for a panoramic view of the Harpeth River Narrows.